10 Best Wide Moat Stocks for December 2025

 Risk Factors

-- Competitive pressure from emerging chipmakers
+- Competitive pressures from AMD and emerging chip designers

-Apple Inc. (AAPL)
+Stock #2: Apple Inc. (AAPL)

 | Metric | Value |